julienkeutchayan/StochOptim/README.md

 suitability to the problem.

 The concept of building scenario trees suitable to the problem is gaining popularity over the past years.
-Suitability is measured by the ability of the EDP to provide optimal decisions that are as close as possible from those of the original problem.
+Suitability is measured by the ability of the equivalent deterministic program to provide optimal decisions that are as close as possible from those of the original problem.
 It falls under the umbrella of **problem-driven methods**, which are opposed to **distribution-driven methods** where suitability is defined with respect to the uncertainty and not the problem.